ofzza/enTT/README.md

 The Entity class is not meant to be instantiated directly; instead it is supposed to be extended into your own, custom data-model classes.
 When extending the Entity class, there are static properties that can be set to configure the behavior of the extended class:

-- **schema** static property can return a Schema definition for your extended class.
-The schema definition defines properties that will be created and handles by each instance of the class.
+- **propertyDefinitions** static property can return property definition for your extended class.
+These definitions define managed properties that will be created and handled by each instance of the class.

 ```js
   // Import Entity base class